Jingo88/Just_Another_React_Tutorial/README.md

 ##### Recap for Event Listeners

-* Alright so this app isn't going to just stop at console logging
+* Well we didn't come here to just log things in the console
-* We can grab the user input with our `handleUserSubmit` function and pass it down as a prop called `OnUserSubmit` to our Home Component.
+* We learn to grab the user input with our `handleUserSubmit` function and pass it down as a prop called `OnUserSubmit` to our `HomeComponent`.
 * Now we're going to start sending requests to the OMDB API

 ##### MOAR ORGANIZATION!!!
 (Set Up AJAX Calls)